By: Dr. Christina Mossaad and Mrs. Vanessa Ralph, M.S. Pharmaceutical Chemistry

 Investigation and discovery will continually be evaluated until the mechanisms and underlying principles are clearly defined.
-In the meantime, evaluate what products you are currently using regularly and take care as their use and accumulation of parabens is additive (it appears as though parabens have no natural exit of the human body and thus accumulate).
+In the meantime, evaluate what products you are currently using regularly, and take care, as the use and accumulation of parabens is additive (it appears as though parabens have no natural exit from the human body and thus accumulate).
 Educate and inform yourself as to the contents of your products and do what you can to minimize exposure.

 Please note, some companies have resorted to listing parabens as an ingredient under their less commonly known name of: alkyl parahydroxy benzoates.

 Alternatives to Parabens, what to look for in your cosmetics…

 - T-50 Vitamin E oil is an antioxidant as well as a healthy skin augmentation

 - Grapefruit Seed Extract (GSE) is an antimicrobial commonly blended with vegetable glycerin for a non-irritating delivery

 You will note that LipSense colors are in fact, paraben-free.
 Yet, the glosses used to set the color and hydrate the lips do contain “propylparaben”.

 This excerpt is from our detailed blog post on the ingredients found in LipSense’s gloss.